vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 extern CfgParser affile_parser;
 ```

-Syslog-ng needs a list of the module's plugins, in the form of `Plugin` objects, so it knows how to parse them in the configuration file. `Plugin` objects are defined by:
+Syslog-ng needs a list of the module's plugins, in the form of `Plugin` objects, so the syslog-ng parser knows how to parse them in the configuration file. `Plugin` objects are defined by:

 1. A `type` field, which is the context/block a plugin belongs in (source, destination, parser, etc.) This is set to one of the tokens defined under `lib/cfg-grammar.y` (e.g. `LL_CONTEXT_SOURCE`).
 2. A `name` field, which is the string used to declare the use of the plugin.
 3. A `parser` field, which is the `CfgParser` used to parse the plugin.
 Usually this is just the `CfgParser` for the module.

 When the syslog-ng parser encounters `name` inside a context/block of the type, `type`, it will use `parser` to parse the block.

+In this snippet of a config file, for example, the syslog-ng parser sees that it is inside a source context/block (`LL_CONTEXT_SOURCE`), and finds the string `file`, so it uses the parser for that plugin, which is `affile_parser`, to parse the configuration block.

 ```
 source s_local {
     file("/var/log/syslog");
 };
 ```
-The syslog-ng parser sees that it is inside a source context/block (`LL_CONTEXT_SOURCE`), and finds the string `file`, so it uses the parser for that plugin, which is `affile_parser`, to parse the configuration block.

 The `affile` module contains many plugins, so its list is pretty long, but most modules only have one or two `Plugin` objects in their lists.
 ```